Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Evaluation

 \subsubsection{Scenario 1: Password Game}

 Our first scenario is considered a relatively simple and abstract guessing game that involves a numerical context.
-In this setup, each participant is assigned a four-digit password, which they must convey to another participant within five rounds of dialogue without directly mentioning the numbers.
+In this setup, each participant is assigned a four-digit password, which they must convey to another participant {within a five-turn dialogue} without directly mentioning the numbers.
 Simultaneously, they need to extract information from the dialogue to infer the other's password.

 The supervisory agent in the dialogue follows the policy of “prohibiting all content related to numbers.”
 The “password game” scenario is specifically designed to observe and analyze participant agents' language adaptability and strategic evolution in a theoretical and abstract context.
 Compared to complex scenarios based on real events, it provides a clearer and more easily quantifiable experimental environment.